Best execution: Evaluating best execution

-Some of the factors a broker needs to consider when executing its customers' orders for best execution are these: the opportunity to get a better price than what is currently quoted, the speed of execution, and the likelihood trade will be executed.
+Some of the factors a broker needs to consider when executing its customers' orders for best execution are these: the opportunity to get a better price than what is currently quoted, the speed of execution, and the likelihood the trade will be executed.

-Best execution is often mistaken for trading at market price without taking into consideration factors such as the size of trade or settlement period.
+Best execution is often mistaken for trading at market price, without taking into consideration factors such as the size of the trade or settlement period.

 Related definitions

 Price improvement is the opportunity but not the guarantee that an order will be executed at a better price than what is currently quoted publicly.